VDW-GNNs: Vector diffusion wavelets for geometric graph neural networks: Conclusion

 \section{Conclusion}

-We have introduced a novel version of the geometric scattering transform for vector-valued signals.
-We have proved theoretical results demonstrating the rotational equivariance of our method and conducted experiments showing that it may be effectively incorporated into a GNN, which achieves comparable performance to baselines with a fraction of the parameter count.
+We have introduced a novel version of the diffusion wavelets for vector-valued signals, and proved theoretical results demonstrating their frame properties and rotational equivariance.
+Empirically, we have shown that these wavelets may be incorporated into geometric graph neural networks and effectively applied to synthetic point cloud data, as well as real-world data sets derived from wind field and neural activity measurements.

 \FloatBarrier